 Licorice Pizza is now showing in selected theatres nationwide.

-Licorice Pizza couldn’t feel more different to Anderson’s previous movie, The Phantom Thread, yet both share Anderson’s trademark style.
-After all, both place the viewer in a bubble of period drama that is less about the plot and more about the atmosphere, interpersonal relationships and characters.
-Across his work, Anderson offers us meaningful journeys over a rush for completion.
-He allows the lives of his characters to unfurl like a flower in spring with moments of ferocious energy, intimacy and beauty.
-As a result, we are never quite sure what’s coming next as he weaves, dips, and dives around the vivid full-bodied characters he brings to the screen.
+Licorice Pizza couldn’t feel more different to Anderson’s previous movie, The Phantom Thread.
+Yet, both share Anderson’s trademark style of transporting us into a period drama that is less about the plot and more about the atmosphere, interpersonal relationships and characters.
+Anderson has always offered us meaningful journeys void of any rush for completion; he allows the lives of his characters to unfurl like a flower in spring with moments of ferocious energy, intimacy and beauty.
+As a result, we are never quite sure what’s coming next as he weaves, dips, and dives around the vivid full-bodied characters he creates.

-Licorice Pizza introduces us to the teenage Gary, a precocious young businessman and entrepreneur who floats through the San Fernando valley, bathing in the opportunities it offers.
-Meanwhile, the older Alana sits in a void between her teenage life and adulthood, desperately seeking the right route while questioning her sense of belonging throughout.
-Both characters embody a different coming-of-age journey, one delayed in its onset and another speeding forward with no functioning brakes.
-However, what makes Licorice Pizza even more fascinating is the interaction between their journeys and the social change and liberalism of the 1970s.
-Here the freewheeling and creative drive of a decade that often made the sixties look tame is beautifully reflected as young people seized control of the social and political reigns.
+Licorice Pizza introduces us to the teenage Gary, a precocious young businessman and entrepreneur who floats through the San Fernando Valley, bathing in its opportunities.
+Meanwhile, the older Alana sits in the void between her teenage life and adulthood, desperately seeking a new path while questioning her sense of belonging.
+Both characters embody a different coming-of-age journey, one delayed and another speeding toward the future with no functioning brakes.
+What makes Licorice Pizza fascinating is Anderson’s ability to dovetail these journeys with a snapshot of extensive social change.
+Here the freewheeling and creative drive of the 70s often made the 60s look tame.
+This energy and beauty are reflected in every frame of Anderson’s film as he captures a moment when young people seized control of the social and political reigns.

-Interestingly, many modern commentators have raised the age gap in Gary and Alana’s relationship as a problem; this is not surprising but, in my opinion, misjudged.
-After all, while our modern world may view teenagers as a mere extension of the child due to a continuingly expanding notion of childhood.
-The 1970s viewed teenagers of Gary’s age as politically and socially active young adults with a range of responsibilities.
-Therefore, to criticise the film on this level is to misunderstand the decade and the teenage experience born of 1970s culture and social change.
+Many modern commentators have raised the age gap in Gary and Alana’s relationship as a potential problem for Licorice Pizza, and given our current obsession with age, this is not surprising, but it is also misplaced.
+While our modern world may view the teenager as a mere extension of the child due to our continuously expanding notion of childhood, the 70s viewed teenagers of Gary’s age as politically and socially active young adults.
+Therefore, to criticise the film on this level is to misunderstand the decade and the teenage experience born from a period of extensive social change.